Don't Hang Up (film): Plot

 Sam notices from a clock in the background that the video of Brady's parents is two hours behind the current time.
 Sam frees Brady.
 New video shows that Mr. Lee already killed Brady's parents.
 Believing that Peyton is probably dead too, the boys plan to escape and contact authorities.
 However, once Sam is outside, Brady locks the front door and remains behind.
 Sam finds a surveillance van outside in the rain.
 Inside the van, Sam finds Peyton and rescues her.
 Back in the house, Brady steps over Jeff's covered body to go out the back door.
 In the backyard, Brady finds Jeff's real body.
 Brady realizes that Mr. Lee switched places with Jeff and hid in the house.
 Mr. Lee catches Brady off guard and attacks him.

 Sam has Peyton go for help while he looks for Brady.
 Sam follows Peyton's screams to the backyard.
 A masked man suddenly lunges at Sam and Sam stabs him.
 The man turns out to be Brady, tied up and gagged to look like Mr. Lee in a mask so that Sam would kill him by mistake.
 With Sam and Peyton defeated, Mr. Lee shows up and explains his actions.
 When the four boys previously called Mrs. Kolbein, she dropped her phone and didn't hear the revelation that she had been pranked.
 Still convinced that there was an intruder in the house, Mrs. Kolbein grabbed a gun and accidentally shot her daughter Izzy.
-Upon realizing what she had done, Mrs. Kolbein killed herself.
+Upon realizing what she had done, Mrs. Kolbein kills herself.
 It's implied that Mrs. Kolbein and the young girl were Mr. Lee's wife and daughter, and he wanted to avenge their deaths.
 Mr. Lee knocks Sam unconscious.

 When Sam wakes up, he finds Peyton shot in the head.
 Holding a knife in one hand and a gun in the other, Sam is arrested by the police arriving at the scene; Mr. Lee successfully having framed Sam for killing Peyton and Brady out of jealousy, as well as the other murders.

 In the epilogue, Mr. Lee begins targeting a new teen prankster.